Aladin147/Coda_Lite/docs/ARCHITECTURE_ROADMAP.md

 4. **Maintainability**: Easier debugging and feature addition
 5. **Extensibility**: Ability to add new components without disruption

+## Dashboard Implementation Plan

+As part of our architecture transformation, we are implementing a React-based Tauri dashboard with the following key features:

+### Core Dashboard Components

+1. **Speaking Animation**: Visual feedback when Coda is speaking
+   - Pulsing rings around Coda's avatar
+   - Triggered by TTS events

+2. **Real-Time Event Log**: Chronological display of system events
+   - Scrollable timeline with icons and timestamps
+   - Categorized by event type (STT, LLM, TTS, etc.)

+3. **Latency Monitor**: Performance visualization
+   - Horizontal stacked bars for processing stages
+   - Color-coded performance indicators

+4. **Memory Viewer**: Insight into Coda's memory system
+   - Display of recent memories
+   - Memory statistics and metrics

+5. **Tool Usage Cards**: Visualization of tool calls
+   - Display of tool parameters and results
+   - Status indicators for pending/completed calls

+### Implementation Approach

+- **React + Tauri**: Using React for UI components within Tauri framework
+- **WebSocket Integration**: Direct connection to Coda's WebSocket server
+- **Reactive UI**: State management with React hooks and context
+- **CSS Animations**: Lightweight, performant animations for visual feedback
+- **Modular Components**: Clean separation of concerns for maintainability

+### Performance Considerations

+- Dashboard runs as a separate process from Coda's core
+- Asynchronous, non-blocking communication via WebSockets
+- Efficient React patterns to minimize render cycles
+- Lazy loading of components to reduce initial load time
+- Adaptive throttling for high-frequency events

 ## Conclusion

 This roadmap provides a comprehensive plan for transforming Coda's architecture into a modular, observable, and resilient system.
 By following this plan, we will create a foundation that supports Coda's evolution while maintaining its core principles of speed, reliability, and modularity.

 The decoupling of core functionality from the UI will resolve current issues with memory system integration while providing a platform for future enhancements.
+The React-based Tauri dashboard will provide a visual interface for monitoring and interacting with Coda, enhancing both development and user experience.

 This architecture ensures that Coda remains "a system, not a gimmick" that can evolve into a full digital operator.